dovecot/documentation/source/configuration_manual/shared_mailboxes/shared_mailboxes.rst

 each user having shared mailboxes must use the IMAP SETACL command (see below) to get the dictionary updated for themselves.

-You could use any dictionary backend, including SQL, but a simple flat file should work pretty well too:
+You could use any dictionary backend, including SQL or Cassandra, but a simple flat file should work pretty well too:

 ::